grasela/portfolio/README.md

 I have noticed that the background image repeat decided to end on some Chrome versions.

-I do think that the website clear and easy to read and my minimalist approach will get my brand accross.
+I do think that the website is clear and easy to read and my minimalist approach will get my brand accross.

 I will continue working on the content adding "projects" site which will include my actual work.
 At this stage visitors can view my work on GitHub and CodePen.